apache/bahir/sql-streaming-mqtt/README.md

-A library for reading data from MQTT Servers using Spark SQL Streaming ( or Structured streaming.).
+A library for writing and reading data from MQTT Servers using Spark SQL Streaming (or Structured streaming).

 ## Linking